Org Design Defines Managers' Scope

 Have you ever tried coaching product management in an organization with no teams?
 It won't work, whether you call someone a 'product owner' or not.
 They won't be able to fulfill that role.
 But why?

 Because organizational design defines and dictates the scope of work for the managers.
-So if you're a manager with no teams or in an environment with weak cross-functional teams – you will no choice but manage for the teams.
+So if you're a manager with no teams or in an environment with weak cross-functional teams – you will have no choice but manage for the teams.
 Micromanagement will be your daily job.

 And it is not that micromanagers are worse than macro-managers.
 No, this is not what I am implying.
 But the impact that you can make as a manager will be different depending on which type of management you are allowed to do.